3 Best Ways How to Get to Cozumel From Playa del Carmen & Beyond

 Here’s how to get to Cozumel from Playa del Carmen and beyond.

-1. Flights to Cozumel
+1. Flights to Cozumel: How to Get to Cozumel by Air

 You can easily reach Cozumel Island by air.
 It’s a major tourist destination and has its own international airport.
 The Cozumel International Airport (CZN) receives flights from major carriers every day.
 In 2021, the airport received over 500,000 travelers.